fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 x = 500
 ```

-Understand what happens at `2 * *ptr` - the first asterisk is multiplication, the second asterisk is dereference operator.
+Understand what happens at `2 * *ptr` - the first asterisk is multiplication, the second asterisk is a dereference.

-## using pointers - example 2
+## pointer usage - example 2

 2 variables are modified through one pointer